 Businesses who want automated sales aren’t ready to automate.

-Because they don’t have the right foundation in place.
+Why?
+Because they don’t have the right foundation in place to automate.

 There are sooooooo many “gurus” out there peddling funnels as a magic unicorn for all your business problems.